 Consider Planned Giving

-Legacy or “planned” gifts can help you support the Museum of Anthropology for generations to come.
+Legacy or “planned” gifts can help you support the Museum of Anthropological Archaeology for generations to come.
 You can choose from a variety of creative ways to contribute, including:

 • estate planning—a great way to include the University in your will